aporeto-inc/gaia/doc/documentation.md

 ##### `deploymentMode` `emum(Unrestricted | Unique | NamespaceUnique)`

-Indicates if the deployment mode of the recipe.
-If Unrestricted, recipe can be deployed multiple times.
+Defines the deployment mode of the recipe.
+If Unrestricted, recipe can be deployed multiple times in the current namespace and below.
 If Unique, only one deployment is allowed in the current namespace and its child namespaces.
 If NamespaceUnique, only one deployment is allowed in the current namespace.